rfratto/viceroy/README.md

 ## TODO

-- [ ] Support for crosscompiling to darwin
 - [ ] Support for crosscompiling to freebsd
 - [ ] Worker container images on Dockerhub
 - [ ] Installers (Homebrew, etc.)